NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Ravener) Consume Soul.md

 **Critical Success** The creature is unaffected.

 **Success** The ravener tears off a small chunk of the creature's soul.
-If the victim is restored to life, they are [[Conditions/Drained|Drained 1]] in addition to any other side effects of returning to life.
+If the victim is restored to life, they are [[Drained|Drained 1]] in addition to any other side effects of returning to life.
 The ravener adds a number of Hit Points to their soul ward equal to half the creature's level.

 **Failure** As success, but the creature's soul is ravaged.
-The creature is [[Conditions/Drained|Drained 3]] and the ravener adds a number of Hit Points to their soul ward equal to the creature's level.
+The creature is [[Drained|Drained 3]] and the ravener adds a number of Hit Points to their soul ward equal to the creature's level.

 **Critical Failure** As failure, but the ravener devours the entire soul.
 The victim can't be restored to life as long as the ravener exists except via a 10th-rank effect such as [[Spells/Miracle|Miracle]] or [[Spells/Wish|Wish]], and the ravener adds a number of Hit Points to their soul ward equal to twice the creature's level.